Label-Free Explainability for Unsupervised Models: Feature Importance

 \subsection{Label-Free Feature Importance}

 We now turn our setting of interest.
 We consider a latent (or representation) space $\H \subset \R^{d_H}$, where $d_H \in \N^*$ is the dimension of the latent space.
-We are given a black-box model $\f : \X \rightarrow \H$ that maps each input $\x \in \X$ to a representation $\h = \f(\x) \in \H$.
+We are given a black-box model $\f : \X \rightarrow \H$ from a hypothesis set $\A(\H^{\X})$ mapping each input $\x \in \X$ to a representation $\h = \f(\x) \in \H$.
 As aforementioned, the latent space dimensions $h_j , j \in [d_H]$ are not related to labels with clear interpretations.
 Again, we would like to attribute an importance score $b_i(\f, \x)$ to each feature $x_i$ of $\x$ for $i \in [d_X]$.
-Ideally, this score should reflect the importance of feature $x_i$ in constructing the latent representation $\h = \f(\x)$.
+Ideally, this score should reflect the importance of feature $x_i$ in assigning the representation $\h = \f(\x)$.
 Unlike in the previous setting, we do not have a principled way of choosing a component $f_j$ for some $j \in [d_H]$.
-How can we compute these importance scores?
+How can we compute importance scores?

 We can simply mimic the approach described in the previous section.
 For a feature importance method, we use the weighted importance score $b_i(\f , \x) = a_i (\sum_{j=1}^{d_H} f_j(\x) \cdot f_j , \x)$.
-At this stage, we should stress that the individual components $f_j(\x)$ do not correspond to probabilities in this case.
+We stress that the individual components $f_j(\x)$ do not correspond to probabilities in this case.
 Does it still make sense to compute a sum weighted by these components?
 In most cases, it does.
-Let us remind that in all the settings described above, the components will typically correspond to a neuron's activation function~\cite{Glorot2011}.
+The components will typically correspond to a neuron's activation function~\cite{Glorot2011}.
 With typical activation functions such as ReLU or Sigmoid, inactive neurons will correspond to a vanishing component $f_j(\x) = 0$.
 From the above formula, this implies that these neurons will not contribute in the computation of $b_i(\f , \x)$.
-Similarly, neurons that are more activated will have a bigger contribution in the weighted sum of $b_i(\f , \x)$.
+Neurons that are more activated, on the other hand, will contribute more to the weighted sum.
 By linearity of the feature importance method, this reasoning extends to linear combinations of neurons.
-Since the weighted sum can be interpreted as a latent space inner product, we introduce the following definition.
+We note that the weighted sum is a latent space inner product.
+This leads to the following definition.